alarmfox/enclave-benchmark/docs/web/source/inner-working.rst

     return record_start_ts();
   }

 The function above is executed whenever a read system call is entered.
-Also eBPF programs can store data in specific data-structures which are included in the `maps` section of the final binary.
+Also, eBPF programs can store data in specific data structures which are included in the `maps` section of the final binary.
 For example, the function above is updating an entry in a map which is declared like: